 Wondering on what to see in Buenos Aires in 3 days?
 No worries, our Buenos Aires itinerary takes you to some of Buenos Aires’ most popular sights, tango clubs, and steakhouses.

-However, before we get to our Buenos Aires itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you don’t wanna get stuck with thousands of dollars in medical bills.
+However, before we get to our Buenos Aires itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

 Now with that out of the way, let’s get to this Buenos Aires itinerary already!